PROGRAMIK9/XR_EL/README.md

 ## 📖 Overview

-**[Project Name]** is an interactive, browser-based 3D Digital Twin application built using **Three.js**.
+**Digital Twin-Based Smart Irrigation** is an interactive, browser-based 3D Digital Twin application built using **Three.js**.
 This project bridges the physical and digital worlds by visualizing [describe the physical object/environment, e.g., an industrial smart factory, a commercial HVAC system, a robotic arm] in real-time.

 By integrating live sensor telemetry (IoT data) with a high-fidelity 3D model, this application allows users to monitor performance, simulate scenarios, and detect anomalies visually and intuitively.